1. Is it legal to call myself laird (lord)?

 12. Can I buy more than one plot?

-Yes, you can purchase as many plots as you like; there are no limitations to quantity.
-Buy enough plots and you can put up a tent on your very own piece of land the next time you come visit!
+Yes, you may purchase as many plots as you like; there are no limitations to quantity.
 We also offer tailored discounts for large quantity purchases.

 13. When will my order be delivered?